whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 ## Modern Standby
 Modern Standby, or Windows Sleep, is not supported on macOS.
 It needs to be disabled for actual sleep and wake.

 HP laptops have ACPI objects which correspond to Modern Standby selection.
-By writing to the objects and making the patch OS-aware, one can have normal sleep under macOS and Modern Standby under Windows.
+By writing to the objects and making the patch OS-aware, the laptop can have normal sleep under macOS and Modern Standby under Windows.

 See [SSDT-ModernStandby-Disable.dsl](/Docs/ACPI/SSDT-ModernStandby-Disable.dsl)].